PanDurko/BallGame/README.md

 ## About

-Unity 2D Ball Game targeting for Android devices.
+Unity 2D Ball Game with Zenject DI-Conatiner, targeting for Android devices.

 Target platform: Android